soni-ishan/dev-career-framework/docs/CONTRIBUTING.md

 Did you land a FAANG job with a specific resume layout?

--   Share the structure in the `Templates` folder.
+-   Share the structure in the `build_targets` folder.

+-   Ensure it is ATS-friendly (no columns, no graphics).

 How to Submit
 -------------